-The most significant estimate that the Corporation is required to make relates to the impairment of the mortgage investments (notes 3(b) and 5).
+The most significant estimate that the Corporation is required to make relates to the impairment of the mortgage investments (note 5).
 This estimate may include assumptions regarding local real estate market conditions, interest rates and the availability of credit, cost and terms of financing, the impact of present or future legislation or regulation, prior encumbrances and other factors affecting the mortgage and underlying security of the mortgage investments.